ThanakornJP/BibleStudy/prophecy.bethel.md

 ---

-# 5. receiving & ministering in the gift of prophecy
+# 5. receiving & ministering in the gift of prophecy {#receive-and-minister-in-the-prophetic-gift}

 gift = you don't have to work for it